mikropsoft/NmapLite/README.md

 # Simplified nmap

-This tool makes it easy to run nmap commands.
+This simple and my first tool allows you to run nmap commands more easily.

 # Available scans